oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ### Limitations

-*   Showing the source volume information for a volume which is being used as destination is not supported
 *   Cascaded viewing is not available.
 (Sometimes a volume can be used as both source as well as destination)

 Refer the URL: <http://www.ovirt.org/Features/Design/GlusterGeoReplication> for detailed design of the feature.